Calls intensify to remove Trump from office even as he acknowledges ‘a new administration’

 The Democratic-controlled House could swiftly impeach Trump, bypassing levels of committee review to put an impeachment resolution directly on the House floor.
 But that would break with modern precedent, which has involved a time-consuming period of investigation and legal foundational work.

 Schumer’s call came after a mounting number of more junior Democrats issued public demands for Trump’s removal.
-They included the No. 3 Senate Democratic leader, Sen. Patty Murray (D-Wash.), who calls for Trump’s removal via the 25th Amendment early Thursday as Congress was still working to certify Biden’s electoral votes.
+They included the No. 3 Senate Democratic leader, Sen. Patty Murray (D-Wash.), who called for Trump’s removal via the 25th Amendment early Thursday as Congress was still working to certify Biden’s electoral votes.

-“As history watches, I urge Vice President Pence and the President’s Cabinet to put country before party and act,” Murray said.
+“As history watches, I urge Vice President Pence and the president’s Cabinet to put country before party and act,” Murray said.

 Others calling for action Thursday included Rep. Carolyn B. Maloney (D-N.Y.), the chairwoman of the House Oversight and Reform Committee.

-“If the Vice President and Cabinet fail to act, we have a duty to pursue impeachment,” she said.
+“If the vice president and Cabinet fail to act, we have a duty to pursue impeachment,” she said.

-Sen. Mitt Romney (D-Utah), who was the only Republican to vote for Trump’s impeachment last year and spoke out against GOP attempts to undo the November election, said “time’s a little short” for impeachment and dismissed talk of invoking the 25th Amendment.
+Sen. Mitt Romney (Utah), who was the only Republican to vote for Trump’s impeachment last year and spoke out against GOP attempts to undo the November election, said “time’s a little short” for impeachment and dismissed talk of invoking the 25th Amendment.

 “I think we’ve got to hold our breath for the next 20 days,” Romney said.